mobicycle/Edison_Bluemix_HANA/node-red.md

 ##Prerequisites
   Install either of the two relevant modules
   cd /home/root/.node-red/node_modules/
+  choose one either
-  npm install node-red-contrib-scx-ibmiotapp
+  npm install node-red-contrib-scx-ibmiotapp  (for ibmiot in, ibmiot out)
-  npm install node-red-contrib-ibm-watson-iot
+  npm install node-red-contrib-ibm-watson-iot (for wiotp in, wiotp out)

 ##Build a Bluemix app
   Create a new cloud foundry app and chose SDK for Node.js.